Breakout (video game): Ports

-A software version of Breakout was written for the Atari 2600 by Brad Stewart.
-The game was published in 1978, but with only six rows of bricks, and the player is given five turns to clear two walls instead of three.
-In the Breakthru variant, the ball does not bounce off the bricks but continues through them until it hits the wall.
-Atari had this term trademarked and used it in addition to Breakout to describe gameplay, especially in look-alike games and remakes.
+A software adaptation of Breakout was programmed for the Atari 2600 video game console by Brad Stewart.
+The home version was published in November 1978; to accommodate hardware limits, it featured six rows of bricks rather than eight, and granted the player five turns instead of three to destroy two walls.
+The cartridge also introduced a "Breakthru" gameplay variant, in which the ball does not bounce off an impacted brick, but continues directly through the entire column until it impacts the boundary wall.
+Atari registered this term as a trademark and used it alongside Breakout to describe ball-and-paddle mechanics in look-alike games and remakes.

-Atari's 1977 dedicated Video Pinball console includes a Breakout game.
+Atari's dedicated Video Pinball home console, released in 1977, also included a built-in adaptation of Breakout.